Updated: Jan 17

 I understood how people felt about gurus, why they go to them for answers, and how people can venerate, and sometimes vilify them.
 My male guru friend had been subject to a scandal where he had a follower who suggested that he leave his wife for her, and his wife found out, and it was all over the group.
 People hold gurus to a higher standard than most people, and his reputation was hurting.

 I was pretty lost myself at that time.
-My father had died a year prior, and I was still wading through the estate, his finances, holding his house together and his investments until we could finalize everything.
-My marriage was a mess, I wasn't sure what I was doing with my life, and my father's money was making things worse, not better.
+My father had died a year prior, and I was still wading through the estate, his finances, and holding his house together until we could finalize everything.
+My marriage was a mess, I wasn't sure what I was doing with my life, and managing my father's estate was making things worse, not better.

 When he stepped in to help me, it was like a breath of fresh air.
 He didn't do it in the usual ways, through the facebook conversations or emails I had used with the other gurus.
 He spoke to me directly, in dreams, and using high vibration telepathy.
 To most people this would seem odd, but since my father had been speaking to me directly in the same ways, it seemed like a continuation of sorts.